-Here in Washington, there are a few key legal concerns to have top of mind when you think about the state of your property.
-Also note, if you own a rental property in Seattle there are landlord/tenant laws specific to Seattle.
-Today we're focused on Washington state laws.
+Here in Washington, there are a few key legal concerns to have top of mind when you think about the state of your property:

-2. The next portion we’ll cover is one of the most important.
-When critical elements of your property fail, the landlord is obligated to take action within certain time frames (RCW 59.18.070).
-Our best practice here at RentalRiff is to be on top of everything within 24 hours (and communicating about the issue immediately).
+The next portion we’ll cover here is one of the more important.
+When critical elements of your property fail, the landlord is obligated to take action within certain timeframes (RCW 59.18.070).
+Our best practice here at RentalRiff is to be on top of everything within 24 hours (and communicate about the issue immediately).
 Here’s a quick overview:

-If the dwelling no longer provides a working refrigerator, oven or range, or if a major plumbing fixture stops working, the landlord must initiate a remedy within 72 hours of being notified by the tenant.
+- If the dwelling no longer provides a working refrigerator, oven, or if a major plumbing fixture stops working, the landlord must initiate a remedy within 72 hours of being notified by the tenant.

-If the landlord doesn’t attend to delinquent conditions at the property, the tenant has a couple courses of action.
+If the landlord doesn’t attend to delinquent conditions at the property, the tenant has a couple of ways to take action.
 They can terminate the lease or take the landlord to court (RCW 59.18.100).
-Tenants can also take matters into their own hands and initiate repairs and have the costs deducted from the rent.
+Tenants can also take matters into their own hands and initiate repairs and have the costs deducted from the rent (RCW 59.18.100).
 If you as the landlord are on top of the condition of your rental property, your tenants, and the state of Washington will be much obliged.

-We recommend familiarizing yourself with all applicable laws as a landlord and understand your tenants’ rights and responsibilities.
+We recommend familiarizing yourself with applicable laws as a landlord - know your rights and the tenants’ rights and responsibilities.
 Chapter 59.18 RCW has all Landlord-Tenant laws for the state of Washington - it’s a hefty read but if you’re self-managing your property it’s a great resource.